Synchronous dynamic random-access memory: DDR4

 DDR4 SDRAM is the successor to DDR3 SDRAM.
 It was revealed at the Intel Developer Forum in San Francisco in 2008, and was due to be released to market during 2011.
 The timing varied considerably during its development – it was originally expected to be released in 2012, and later (during 2010) expected to be released in 2015, before samples were announced in early 2011 and manufacturers began to announce that commercial production and release to market was anticipated in 2012.
 DDR4 reached mass market adoption around 2015, which is comparable with the approximately five years taken for DDR3 to achieve mass market transition over DDR2.

 The DDR4 chips run at 1.2 V or less, compared to the 1.5 V of DDR3 chips, and have in excess of 2 billion data transfers per second.
 They were expected to be introduced at frequency rates of 2133 MHz, estimated to rise to a potential 4266 MHz and lowered voltage of 1.05 V by 2013.

 DDR4 did not double the internal prefetch width again, but uses the same 8n prefetch as DDR3.
 Thus, it will be necessary to interleave reads from several banks to keep the data bus busy.

 In February 2009, Samsung validated 40 nm DRAM chips, considered a "significant step" towards DDR4 development since, as of 2009, current DRAM chips were only beginning to migrate to a 50 nm process.
 In January 2011, Samsung announced the completion and release for testing of a 30 nm 2048 MB DDR4 DRAM module.
 It has a maximum bandwidth of 2.13 Gbit/s at 1.2 V, uses pseudo open drain technology and draws 40% less power than an equivalent DDR3 module.

 DDR5

 In March 2017, JEDEC announced a DDR5 standard is under development, but provided no details except for the goals of doubling the bandwidth of DDR4, reducing power consumption, and publishing the standard in 2018.
 The standard was released on 14 July 2020.

+DDR6

+It is the future series of DDR SDRAM, and has a target of 2027.
+It will have a speed of 8,800–17,600 MT/s with four memory channels, and a bandwidth up to 134.4 GB/s.